emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

 # STEP PLAN INSTALLATION EMAGIZ MENDIX CONNECTOR

-To get a new version of the EMagiz Mendix Connector in a Mendix app, the following steps need to be performed.
+To get a new version of the eMagiz Mendix Connector in a Mendix app, the following steps need to be performed.

 ##  1. Download the eMagiz Mendix connector
-   - The EMagiz Mendix connector can be downloaded via EMagiz.
+   - The eMagiz Mendix connector can be downloaded via eMagiz.
 Log in and then go to one of the busses you have access to.
-   - Go to **Deploy -> On Premises -> Runtime Downloads** the EMagiz Mendix connector can be downloaded.
+   - Go to **Deploy -> On Premises -> Runtime Downloads** the eMagiz Mendix connector can be downloaded.
 It is important that you look at the column Mendix version.
-It must correspond to the Mendix version of the project where you want to use the EMagiz Mendix Connector.
+It must correspond to the Mendix version of the project where you want to use the eMagiz Mendix Connector.
 If you do not do this then the connector will **not** work.

 <p align="center">
   <img  src="resources/emc-runtime-downloads.png">